project-etalon/etalon/docs/tutorials/open_source_systems.rst

 Open Source Systems
 ===================

-``metron`` can be run with any open source LLM inference system.
+``etalon`` can be run with any open source LLM inference system.
 If open source system does not provide OpenAI Compatible APIs, then new LLM clients can be implemented to support new open source system as explained in :doc:`../guides/new_llm_client`.

 .. note::